top of page

 • more grounded and present

-You don't need any previous experience or knowledge of meditation.
-The gongs will guide you into your own, unique sound journey.
+No previous experience is needed and you don't need to know how to meditate.
+The sounds of the gongs will guide you into your own, unique sound journey.

 3 Simple Steps